 Sole traders, on the other hand, run a much higher risk.
 They are personally liable for any and all business debts, losses, and liabilities.
 As a sole trader, there is no separation between you and your business.
 If the business owes money, you owe money.
 Therefore, your personal assets, including your home and savings, could be seized to pay your creditors.

-Limited liability is crucial if you plan to provide high-value supply or services that could lead to liability claims.
+Limited liability is crucial if you plan to provide high-value supplies or services that could lead to liability claims.
 If any such situation were to arise while running your business as a limited company, you would not be forced to use your own assets to cover these liabilities unless you gave a personal guarantee to the company or you were found guilty of wrongful trading or other criminal acts.

 2. Professional status

 Your professional status and image will improve considerably when you start trading as a limited company.
 Whilst the activities, ownership structure, and internal management of your business may be the same as when you were operating as a sole trader, companies are held in much higher regard and create a better impression.

 The difference in perception stems largely from the fact that incorporated businesses are more rigorously monitored.
 Limited companies have more complex accounting and reporting requirements, their statutory compliance obligations are much greater, and their corporate details and accounts are published on public record where they can be inspected by other businesses and members of the general public.

 A more professional image, coupled with the benefits of corporate transparency, could also benefit your business in many other ways, such as:

 - accessing a wider range of lending opportunities